-We are aware of a use of force incident that occurred during the 5/31 demonstration in the Downtown Long Beach area.
+We are aware of a use of force incident that occurred during yesterday's demonstration in the Downtown Long Beach area.
 In anticipation for the demonstration, our officers were deployed to the area with the purpose of preserving order and public safety to ensure individuals were able to express their First Amendment Rights peacefully and lawfully.